pvto/konte-art/README.md

 [C]      3*{z 1/12}
         . . .
 ```
-By each iteration of [A], current x position is incremented by 1/12, by each iteration of [B] y by 1/12 likewise, and so for z of [C].
+By each iteration of [A], current x position is incremented by 1/12, by each iteration of [B], y by 1/12 likewise, and so for z of [C].

 When the generator first handles ```featurez``` rule, it is on loop zero and its x, y and z positions are *in pristine state*.
 Now the transforms in ```featurez{x -1/12 y -1/12 z -1/12 scale -1/12}``` are applied.
 It happens before any loop increments, and the group gets centered around its centermost element.
 First, initial transforms, and on top of that, accumulating increments in loops.